bernie-skipole/remscope/docs/index.md

 ## Load software

-Having logged in to the VPS as user ubuntu, load the remscope code from the git repository by typing:
+Having logged in to the VPS, load the remscope code from the git repository by typing:

 **git clone https://github.com/bernie-skipole/remscope.git**